hallr/DAT_SF_19/other/git_github_setup.md

   6. Switch back to your browser to view your work repo on Github and refresh the page.
 Do you see any files other than the README.md?
   7. Switch back to the command line and type `git push -u origin master`.
 What happens?
   8. Switch back to Github and refresh the page for your repo.
 What do you see now?

+8. Bonus question: What do you think will happen if you type `git push -u instructor master`?
+Why?